-My dissertation, Archives of Transnational Modernism: Lost Networks of Art and Activism, laid the groundwork for my current book project, Internationalist Appeals: Addressing African American Women and the Spanish Civil War.
-My edition of previously unpublished correspondence and poems, Langston Hughes, Nancy Cunard, and Louise Thompson: Poetry, Politics, and Friendship in the Spanish Civil War, was published in the Lost & Found CUNY Poetics Documents series.
-My article on Nancy Cunard’s Spanish Civil War scrapbook was published in the Massachusetts Review (2014). “‘A Black Man Replies’: Claude McKay’s Challenge to the British Left” (2016) was recently published in Lateral.
+I completed a PhD in English with a certificate in American Studies at The Graduate Center, City University of New York.
+My dissertation, Archives of Transnational Modernism: Lost Networks of Art and Activism, laid the groundwork for my current book project, and several other publications on interwar African American literature.
+I edited a volume of previously unpublished correspondence and poems, Langston Hughes, Nancy Cunard, and Louise Thompson: Poetry, Politics, and Friendship in the Spanish Civil War (Lost & Found CUNY Poetics Documents, 2012).
+My article on Nancy Cunard’s Spanish Civil War scrapbook appeared in the Massachusetts Review (2014). “‘A Black Man Replies’: Claude McKay’s Challenge to the British Left” (2016) was recently published in Lateral.

 I was a Council on Library Information and Resources Postdoctoral Fellow at Emory University in the Stuart A. Rose Manuscript, Archives, and Rare Book Library and the Emory Center for Digital Scholarship in 2014-2016.
 At Emory, I collaborated with librarians, archivists, technologists, and scholars on a number of digital projects that involve archival material.
 In addition, I ran workshops for faculty, staff, and students on digital tools for research, professionalization, and pedagogy that draw on my teaching experience, my work as a fellow in a Writing Across the Curriculum program, and my service on the editorial collective of The Journal of Interactive Technology and Pedagogy.